MicrosoftDocs/customer-insights/ci-docs/journeys/alm-assets-cjo.md

   - enduser
 ---

-# How to use application lifecycle management for digital assets
+# Application lifecycle management for digital assets

 Read this article to learn how to use application lifecycle management (ALM) for digital assets.